 Coronado – His Vision and Search for Gold: This is dedicated to three friends of mine who over the past months have come through the fire: Staci and Karen and Nancy.
 May God lead you into a new and fulfilling vision.
 Also dedicated to Nicida, who held a vision in her heart for two years and has recently attained it.

-This writeup is about a vision, a very large vision, which is appropriate at graduation time here in the USA.… More
+This writeup is about a vision, a very large vision, which is appropriate at graduation time here in the USA.
+It is good for us to have some kind of vision, large or small.
+Vision is a form of hope, although in this story it turned out to be misguided.… More

 Alternative Cancer Treatments – Several months ago I reviewed a new book called Radical Remission of Cancer by Dr Kelly Turner.